danisztls/photon/README.md

 Syncthing does not have a hooks feature but it's being [discussed](https://github.com/syncthing/syncthing/issues/5601) and possibly I can monitor journalctl for Syncthing behaviour.

 TODO: Workaround the lack of a proper hook. +asap

+## Future
+To iterate over file paths in shell script is fragile.
+The proper way would be to compute hashes of files, store them in db and iterate over them.
+Bash programming is dirty.
+File management would be more robust and also faster if the program is rewritten in Python or other language.